maxhallinan/flatten/readme.md

 Flatten nested arrays into a new array.

-This implementation intentionally uses no language methods or features; e.g.
-`Array.prototype.reduce`, `Array.isArray`, and the spread operator.
+This implementation avoids `Array` and `Array.prototype` methods, and the spread syntax.
+Just for fun.

 ## Usage